- They’re a local tour operator and travel agency authorized by the tourism board of Iceland

 On your penultimate day of this midnight sun photography workshop in Iceland, you will get to visit a region few have the chance to in their time here: the Highlands.
 Iceland’s interior is vast, barren, dramatic and awe-inspiring, and the images you capture here will no doubt be fantastic additions to your portfolio.

 You will leave Mývatn after an early shoot, and head down the Kjölur Highland Road.
 The scenery surrounding you as you travel will be more lunar than earthly, and thankfully, you will have opportunities to capture its haunting mystery.

 Your main subjects in this region, however, will be the mountains of Kerlingarfjöll.
-These peaks are made of rhyolite, and their colouration is vivid; yellows, greens, oranges, blues and blacks fade seamlessly in with each other, and the land is cut with rivers and hot spring areas, allowing you to take some incredible images that reflect the beautiful effects of Iceland’s volcanism.
+These peaks are made of rhyolite, and their coloration is vivid; yellows, greens, oranges, blues, and blacks fade seamlessly in with each other, and the land is cut with rivers and hot spring areas, allowing you to take some incredible images that reflect the beautiful effects of Iceland’s volcanism.

 After making the most of the unique and dramatic sights of the Icelandic Highlands, you’ll slowly make your way back to your hotel Reykjavík, no doubt exhausted but invigorated by the events of the last week.

 Sadly, this will be your final day in Iceland.
 If you have time in the morning, you could use it to utilize your new skills with some urban landscape photography; Reykjavík has a fascinating culture, a long history, and unique architecture, so you will find many last subjects to fill whatever is left on your memory cards.